Preventing Dock-Leveler Stump-Out

 There is no one-fix solution to ensure safety at the loading dock, but rather it requires implementing solutions for an array of issues that work in tandem to limit safety risks and increase productivity.
 While it may be cliche, when it comes to safety at the loading dock, you are only as strong as your weakest link.

-Trailer separation and forklifts falling from the edge of the loading dock are familiar safety concerns, in fact the National Institute of Standards and Technology states that 7% of all reported forklift accidents involve a forklift running off the edge of dock.
+Trailer separation and forklifts falling from the edge of the loading dock are familiar safety concerns; in fact, the National Institute of Standards and Technology states that 7% of all reported forklift accidents involve a forklift running off the edge of the dock.
 However there is a less obvious hazard than the previously discussed that if not addressed, can compromise the integrity and safety of your loading dock operations - loading dock leveler stump-out.

 What is Dock Leveler Stump-Out?